 In November 2024, a quiet shift occurred in sports nutrition retail.
 DeathBites launched creatine gummies at $1.23 per dose, undercutting traditional powder formats while eliminating the mixing ritual that has defined creatine supplementation for decades.
 Within months, fitness enthusiasts on Reddit and TikTok were sharing taste tests, comparing brands and debating whether gummies could truly replace their shaker bottles.

-The numbers tell a compelling story.
+The market response has been explosive.
 While creatine gummies represent only 3-7% of the total creatine market today, they’re growing at 50% year-over-year, the fastest expansion rate of any creatine format.
-By 2032, this segment is projected to reach $168.2 million, driven by a demographic shift from hardcore bodybuilders to fitness-conscious 18-30 year-olds who prioritize convenience and taste over tradition.
+By 2032, this segment will hit $168.2 million.

 Recent Patents Shaping Creatine Gummy Innovation